Radiofrequency Ablation for Knee Pain

-Patients with persistent knee pain after knee replacement or arthritis patients who are not surgical candidates may benefit from RFA treatment.
-RFA procedures has been used for decades to treat low back pain, but with improved medical technology, it’s increasingly used for knee pain.
+Patients with persistent knee pain after knee replacement or arthritis patients who are not surgical candidates may benefit from treatment of radio frequency ablation.
+RFA procedures have been used for decades to treat low back pain, but with improved medical technology, it’s increasingly used for knee pain.
 RFA targets and destroys nerves in the knee that send pain signals to the brain.

 Most patients with knee arthritis benefit from weight loss, physical therapy, pain medications such as acetaminophen (Tylenol) and nonsteroidal anti-inflammatories including Ibuprofen (Advil, Motrin) and naproxen (Aleve) and possibly a knee brace.
 Injections with hyaluronic treatments may reduce the rate of arthritis and provide some pain relief.
 Steroids may also be useful to reduce acute knee pain, but is not recommended more than 2-3 times per year.

 Before this procedure is undertaken, the joints and branch nerves will have already been proven to be painful by a diagnostic block.
 If effective, the neurotomy should provide pain relief lasting at least three to fourteen months and sometimes much longer.
 After this period of time, however, the nerve will regenerate and the pain may return.